ndwarshuis/org-ml/README.md

 #### om-build-planning! `(&key closed deadline scheduled post-blank)`

-Build a planning element using shorthand arguments.
+Return a new planning node.

 **`closed`**, **`deadline`**, and **`scheduled`** are lists with the following structure (brackets denote optional members):